150+ Rare Words in English

 The word contumacious and its meaning

-The contumacious student refused to follow the teacher’s instructions, causing disruptions in class.
+The contumacious student refused to follow any instructions.

 32.